brucemack/microlink/README.md

 interrupt service architectures are important.
 The highest priority activity of the microcontroller should be the creation/consumption of an audio sample every 125 uS **exactly** - everything else in the system has some leeway.
-2. An EchoLink receiver gets an audio packet *approximately* every 80ms.
-Each packet contains
+2. An EchoLink receiver gets an audio packet _approximately_ every 80 ms.  Each packet contains
 4 frames that each represent exactly 20 ms of audio.
 Finally, each frame contains 160 samples which each represent exactly 125 uS of audio.
 From point #1 above, we already